 Information About DNS-Based Access Control Lists

 The DNS-based ACLs are used for wireless client devices.
-When using these devices, you can set pre-authentication ACLs on the Cisco Catalyst 9800 Series Wireless Controller to determine the data requests that are allowed or blocked.
+When using these devices, you can set pre-authentication ACLs on the embedded wireless controller to determine the data requests that are allowed or blocked.

-To enable DNS-based ACLs on the controller , you need to configure the allowed URLs or denied URLs for the ACLs.
+To enable DNS-based ACLs on the embedded wireless controller, you need to configure the allowed URLs or denied URLs for the ACLs.
 The URLs need to be pre-configured on the ACL.

 At the client authentication phase, the AAA server returns the pre-authentication ACL (url-redirect-acl, which is the attribute name given to the AAA server).
 The DNS snooping is performed on the AP for each client until the registration is complete and the client is in SUPPLICANT PROVISIONING state.
-When the ACL configured with the URLs is received on the controller , the CAPWAP payload is sent to the AP enabling DNS snooping for the URLs to be snooped.
+When the ACL configured with the URLs is received on the embedded wireless controller, the CAPWAP payload is sent to the AP enabling DNS snooping for the URLs to be snooped.

 During pre-authentication or post-authentication, DNS ACL is applied to the client in the access point.
 If the client roams from one AP to another AP, the DNS learned IP addresses on the old AP is valid on the new AP as well.